5 Marketing Careers You Should Explore

 - Public Relations

-Let's take a closer look into each of these categories and find the one that best fits your personality.
+Let's take a closer look at each of these categories and find the one that best fits your personality.

 This career involves researching the intended target.
 That target can be companies or individuals.
 In order for a company to capture a market, it must first be able to understand that market.
 Research involves the first process of understanding the consumer, what their needs are, what their purchasing habits are, and how they view themselves in relation to the rest of the world.